 When I am ready to serve the cake I lift it out using the plastic wrap, remove the wrap and microwave a container of frosting to pourable consistency.
 I pour it over the cake slowly, covering it all.
 The temperature of the ice cream causes the frosting to set pretty quickly.
 [BTW, you can use this method on regular cakes too.]
 If I want to get fancy I outline the seam design on the football with a contrasting color of icing.

 Lots of Chocolate

 Ice cream cakes are great, and you can easily make one yourself.
-Buy one of those cheap buckets of ice cream (4 litres in Canada...1 gallon in the US) You can get them on sale here in Victoria, BC, Canada for $2.99.
+Buy one of those cheap buckets of ice cream (4 litres in Canada...1 gallon in the US).
 Run hot water around the outside and tip it out on to the serving plate.
 Put candy sprinkles on top or use icing or frosting.
 You could also crush up cookies and sprinkle a layer on top.
 If you use chocolate cookies you could put gummy worms so it looks like worms and dirt.
 You could also cut it in half and sprinkle the cookie crumbs in the middle with melted chocolate too.
 Freeze it again until the party.
 We have also bought whipping cream to use instead of icing; add when serving.
 Everyone is happy and you saved a bundle!

 I have the solution for Arlene who is looking at making a homemade ice cream cake.
 You will need the following: